Skip to navigation Skip to content

 For FTB, the claimant must satisfy the residence requirements at the date of claim.
 The partner does not have to meet the residence requirements for the customer to be eligible for FTB.
 However, the partner must meet the residence requirements (and provide proof) for Health Care Card (HCC) purposes, which includes being noted as a partner on the customer's FTB maximum rate HCC.

-For PPL, the claimant must satisfy the residence requirements:
+For PPL, the claimant must satisfy the residence requirements for post birth claims on the:

 The Approval Giver (e.g. birth mother) is not required to meet the residence requirements, including serving the NARWP, for the Approval Seeker (e.g. biological father or partner of birth mother) to be eligible for PPL.
 However, the Approval Giver is still required to provide approval for the Approval Seeker to receive up to the maximum number of PPL days for the child.